City at Peace

 City at Peace classes are held at the Atlas Performing Arts Center, 1333 H Street, NE, Washington, DC 20002.

-- City at Peace will host the Youth Summit at the 2019
+- City at Peace will perform at and host the Youth Summit at the 2020 Intersections Festival, February 29, 2020

-- Additional performances will be scheduled throughout the season
+- Additional rehearsals and performances will be scheduled throughout the season

 Are you ready for peace?